-As a Medical Science Liaison, you must frequently present technical data to opinion leaders.
-Typically, this is in response to a question they have, or because you are sharing newly published data.
+As a medical science liaison, you must frequently present technical data to opinion leaders.
+Typically, this is in response to a question they have or because you are sharing newly published data.
 You also may be giving a group presentation at a conference or meeting.
 So how do you present dry technical data or information in a way that captures opinion leaders’ attention?
 One way is simply to change your mindset!
 In The Seven Habits of Highly Successful People, Stephen Covey writes that when listening to another person, you need to listen to understand rather than listening to reply.
 That same advice works when presenting.
-Your mindset should not be on what you want to tell the opinion leader, but rather on what he or she needs to hear and understand.
+Your mindset shouldn't be on what you want to tell the opinion leader, but rather on what he or she needs to hear and understand.
 It’s a subtle but important difference.

 Three Qualities of a Listener-Centered Presentation

 - Are dialogues rather than one-way conversations.
 You need to incorporate questions into a good presentation to an opinion leader.
 Strategically placing good questions throughout the presentation creates engagement.
-Good engagement gives the opinion leader an opportunity to share insights, ask clarifying questions and, perhaps most important, share his or her mindset.
+Good engagement allows the opinion leader to share insights, ask clarifying questions and, perhaps most important, share his or her mindset.